-Central bank digital currencies are a digital form of fiat money issued by central banks.
-They conduct government monetary policy and control the money supply in the country, which means that it is a currency established in the same way as in the official case by government decree, law or monetary authority.
+CBDCs are a digital form of fiat money issued by central banks, and they are designed to conduct government monetary policy and control the money supply in the country.
+Essentially, CBDCs are a currency established in the same way as traditional fiat currencies, through government decree, law, or monetary authority.

 A response to a growing trend

-Many companies and institutions around the world began to move away from physical money when interest in digital currencies began to grow, after which billions of euros worth of institutional and corporate funds have been allocated in cryptocurrencies in recent years.
-Over time, cryptocurrencies became a recognized form of assets, and their importance and influence grew.
+As interest in digital currencies continues to grow, many companies and institutions around the world have been moving away from physical money.
+In recent years, billions of euros worth of institutional and corporate funds have been allocated to cryptocurrencies, which have become a recognized form of assets with significant importance and influence.

-Therefore, the idea of central banks issuing fully digitalized currencies is part of the logic of abandoning cash and fiat money, based on the aspiration to maintain control over payment operations.
+Recognizing this trend, central banks have responded by exploring the idea of issuing their own fully digitalized currencies.
+This move is part of the logic of abandoning cash and fiat money, based on the aspiration to maintain control over payment operations.

 Basic characteristics of CBDC

-Central banks can issue CBDCs directly to commercial banks and other payment service providers, and even to individuals, and their exchange takes place in accordance with other monetary obligations of the central bank.
+Central banks have the ability to issue CBDCs directly to commercial banks, payment service providers, and even individuals.
+These digital currencies can be exchanged in accordance with other monetary obligations of the central bank.

-The CBDC is an electronically stored monetary value – digitally or as a token, and has the same functions as a traditional currency – it is a means of payment, a custodian of value, and a unit of account.
-It, as an advanced, sophisticated form of digital property, is issued on blockchain technology and is in digital wallets, but remains centralized, i.e. under the control of the government by whose decision it is issued.
+CBDCs are essentially electronically stored monetary value, which can take the form of a digital token or stored digitally.
+They serve the same functions as traditional currency, which includes being a means of payment, a store of value, and a unit of account.
+The difference, however, is that they are an advanced, sophisticated form of digital property that is issued on blockchain technology and remains centralized under the control of the government.

 Improving the quality of payment services

-In particular, CBDCs enable the reduction of intermediation costs, simplify cross-border payments, contribute to the development of a cashless society, the fight against money laundering and corruption, as well as the development of financial inclusion.
+The issuance of BDCs has the potential to improve the quality of payment services in various ways.
+CBDCs can lead to a reduction in intermediation costs, simplify cross-border payments, and contribute to the development of a cashless society.
+Additionally, CBDCs can aid in the fight against money laundering and corruption, as well as promote financial inclusion.

-Depending on the level of development of the country whose central bank issues the CBDC, the most noticeable division is developed countries that use the CBDC as an alternative to cash and the opportunity to reduce costs, while developing countries seek to make financial services more accessible to citizens.
+The specific benefits of CBDCs vary depending on the level of development of the country whose central bank issues them.
+In developed countries, CBDCs can be used as an alternative to cash and a means of reducing costs.
+In contrast, developing countries often see CBDCs as a way to make financial services more accessible to citizens.

-That is why the CBDC issuance process is not treated as a reprint of money that would have an inflationary effect and impact on the depreciation of the exchange rate, but to strengthen confidence in the currency, important for its value in transactions and seigniorage.
+Because the issuance of CBDCs is not seen as a reprinting of money that could lead to inflation, the process can help strengthen confidence in the currency, which is important for its value in transactions and seigniorage.

 * * * * *